Tag: physical

 Psalm 119:9–16; Haggai 2:1–9, 20–23; John 12:34–50

 Haggai and Zechariah were the two prophets that accompanied the Israelites from exile to home.
-Their primary focus was the of Israel, not so much as a powerhouse, but as a people and of God, including both temple and the Davidic kingly line.
+Their primary focus was the restoration of Israel, not so much as a powerhouse, but as a people and of God, including both temple and the Davidic kingly line.
 Later on down the chronological line (beyond today’s readings), the temple is completed.
-However, the temple that was completed did not have the of the old one in physical status.
+However, the temple that was completed did not have the of the old one in status.

-As Haggai’s words are considered canonical (i.e., verified as the action of God), then the Jews saw something much different than the literal word (often our temptation when we are reading).
-From a Jewish standpoint (especially Haggai’s traditionalist ), the temple isn’t so much the point as a people faithfully pursuing God with one of the signs being faithful worship as prescribed in the Old Testament.
+As Haggai’s words are considered canonical (i.e., verified as the of God), then the Jews saw something much different than the literal word (often our temptation when we are reading).
+From a Jewish standpoint (especially Haggai’s traditionalist perspective), the temple isn’t so much the point as a people faithfully pursuing God with one of the signs being faithful worship as prescribed in the Old Testament.
 What does it matter what it looked like today ( the original Temple was David’s plan, inspired by God, but not prescribed) when faithful worship and a God-fearing king were what was required?

 Haggai’s understanding of a God-honoring relationship revolved around the temple.
 That is what tradition and the Scriptures taught.
 Haggai understood quite well, as he was coming from exile, that empty actions were not what was needed.
-It was actions that were firmly grounded in who God is, and that the Israelites were God’s people.
+It was actions that were firmly grounded in who God is, and that the Israelites were God’s chosen people.

 While Jesus’ words may have seemed revolutionary at the time, Jesus did answer the “Christ will be with us forever” in a way unexpected, though by pure reason, it probably should have been an idea.
 The Christ was with the Children of God forever…in their souls, their temple to God.
 Thus a relationship through the temple was now very personal, and the Christ was with them.